List of Yu-Gi-Oh! GX characters: Season 1

-A man who travels the sea in a submarine, The Admiral docks at Duel Academy because of his interest in Jaden Yuki, who first thought he was one of the Shadow Riders, due to his interest in the Three Sacred Beasts.
+A man who travels the sea in a submarine, The Admiral docks at Duel Academy because of his interest in Jaden Yuki, who initially believed him to be one of the Shadow Riders due to his interest in the Three Sacred Beasts.
 He intended to recruit Jaden for the new Duel Academy he was building under the sea.
 The Admiral plays a Sea deck.